mnot/I-D/for-the-users/draft.md

 To help clarify such decisions, {{users}} mandates that end users have the highest priority.

-Our goal is not to avoid all potential harm to or constraint of end users; rather, it's to give guidance in a particular situation -- when we've identified a conflict between the needs of end users and another stakeholder (e.g., a network operator), and need a "tiebreaker", we should err on the side of finding a solution that doesn't harm end users.
+Our goal is not to avoid all potential harm to or constraint of end users; rather, it's to give guidance in a particular situation -- when we've identified a conflict between the interests of end users and another stakeholder (e.g., a network operator), and need a "tiebreaker", we should err on the side of finding a solution that doesn't harm end users.